Research Reveals TikTok's Impact On Consumers’ Purchase Journeys

 - 54% of users also conducting in-person research.

-TikTok’s unique discovery patterns and strong engagement behavior in the research process also means that satisfied customers amplify brands and products post-purchase.
+TikTok’s unique discovery patterns and strong engagement behavior in the research process also mean that satisfied customers amplify brands and products post-purchase, as evidenced by the following:

 - 58% of TikTok users convinced another person to use a product